dektrium/yii2-user/docs/configuration.md

 ---

-#### cost (Type: `integer`, Default value: `10`)

-Cost parameter used by the Blowfish hash algorithm.
-The higher the value of cost, the longer it takes to generate the hash and to verify a password against it.
-Higher `cost` therefore slows down a brute-force attack.
-For best protection against brute for attacks, set it to the highest value that is tolerable on production servers.
-The time taken to compute the hash doubles for every increment by one of `cost`.

----

 #### urlPrefix (Type: `string`, Default value: `user`)

 The prefix for user module URL.
 By changing this value you will be able to chage